asah/meatshields-python-botkit/README.md

 # Skeleton API server for writing meatshields bots
 see https://meatshields.com/createBotGuide.php for official documentation.

+# Trying the nullbot
+To play the nullbot, visit https://meatshields.com/playUserBot.php and select "null bot"

+To register the nullbot for yourself, visit https://meatshields.com/addUpdateBot.php and add this URL: http://meatshields-nullbot.jewsforbacon.com:5000

 # Installing Flask-Restful on Ubuntu 16.04
 pip3 install flask flask-restful